thenativeweb/validate-value/README.md

 });
 ```

-If you are using typescript, you will want to provide a type for the parsed value:
+If you are using TypeScript, you will want to provide a type for the parsed value:

 ```typescript
 interface User {